OkwirFrances/Dental_Clinic_Database/README.md

 # 🦷 Dental Clinic Database (MySQL)

 This project is a **MySQL relational database** designed for managing the operations of a dental clinic.
-It provides a structured way to store and manage data about patients, dentists, appointments, treatments, and invoices.
+It provides a structured way to store and manage data about patients, dentists, appointments, treatments, invoices and payment.

 ---